xKamuna/Discord-Self-Bot/README.md

 ### Getting started ###

 First of all you need to install [node.js](https://nodejs.org/en/).
 You can [download it here](https://nodejs.org/en/download/).
 Once you have node.js set up clone this repository with `git clone`.
 After cloning this repository run `npm install` in the project root to install all dependancies.

+### Requirements for hosting this code ###

+You have to create a file `auth.json` in the `src` folder.
+This file has to have a series of variables for the bot to function properly.
+The required variables are as follows.
+A template file has been included in the folder to base it on.

+  - token

+  - prefix

+  - googleapikey

+  - imageEngineKey

+  - searchEngineKey

+  - ownerID

+  - storeChannel